The Three Apples: Plot summary

 Ja'far yet again remains home for all three days and fails to find the culprit before the deadline has passed.
 He is summoned to be executed for his failure.
 As he bids farewell to all his family members, he hugs his beloved youngest daughter last.
-It is then, by complete accident, that he discovers a round object in her pocket which she reveals to be an apple with the name of the Caliph written on it.
+It is then, by complete accident, that he discovers a round object in her pocket, which she reveals to be an apple with the name of the Caliph written on it.
 In the story's twist ending, the girl reveals that she brought it from their slave, Rayhan.
 Ja'far thus realizes that his own slave was the culprit all along.
-He then finds Rayhan and solves the case as a result.
+He then finds Rayhan and solves the case as a result, arresting him and taking him to the Caliph.
 Ja'far, however, pleads to Harun to forgive his slave and, in exchange, narrates to him the Tale of Núr al-Dín Alí and His Son Badr al-Dín Hasan.
 The Caliph, amazed by the story, pardons the slave.
-To console the young man who mistakenly killed the wife he loved, the Caliph offers one of his own slaves for a wife, showers him with gifts and cherishes him until his death.
+To console the young man who mistakenly killed the wife he loved, the Caliph offers a concubine from his harem as a wife, showers him with gifts and cherishes him until his death.